 If the BIOS of your computer does not show the SSD, verify that the power and data cables are properly connected.
 You may also try to update the BIOS and SATA drivers.
-If these suggestions do not help, contact the Support of your SSD manufacturer.
+If these suggestions do not help, contact the Support team of your SSD manufacturer.

-If the BIOS of your computer does show the SSD, you can try the following procedure:
+If the BIOS of your computer does show the SSD

-Depending on your operating system, type cmd in the Search field or in the Run field, and then press Enter.
+1. Depending on your operating system, type cmd in the Search field or in the Run field, and then press Enter.

-At the command line prompt type:
+2. At the command line prompt type, enter: